Image shows Russian word for ‘children’ outside blown-up Mariupol theatre

 Related video: Mariupol maternity hospital lays in ruins after Russian airstrike

-Satellite imagery shows a blown-up theatre in Ukraine where civilians were sheltering had the word “children” written in Russian on the pavement outside the building.
+Satellite imagery shows a destroyed theatre in Ukraine where civilians were sheltering had the word “children” written in Russian on the pavement outside the building.

 Russian forces dropped a bomb on the theatre where more than 1,000 civilians – including women and children – were sheltering in the besieged city of Mariupol, local officials said on Wednesday.

-The number of people killed in the latest alleged civilian attack by Vladimir Putin’s soldiers was unclear on Wednesday evening, but Mariupol’s deputy mayor Sergei Orlov said earlier that between 1,000 and 1,200 people originally sought refuge inside the building and so could have been inside.
+The number of people killed in the latest alleged civilian attack by Vladimir Putin’s forces was unclear on Wednesday evening, but Mariupol’s deputy mayor Sergei Orlov said earlier that between 1,000 and 1,200 people originally sought refuge inside the building and so could have been inside.

 A striking satellite image, taken by Maxar Technologies two days before the air strike on 14 March, shows that the Russian word for “children” (дети) was written in large white letters in front of and behind the Donetsk Regional Theatre of Drama.